Kauto/animationvideo/README.md

 </script>
 ```

-Other examples are done in the _index.html_.
+Other examples are in the _index.html_.

 ## Example